 The H1B visa is one such visa – defined as a ‘specialty occupation’ visa, the visa is issued to highly skilled workers who possess a higher education degree and display an extraordinary talent within an industry.
 The H1B visa is the most common work visa issued in the United States – it’s estimated that more than a million H1B visas are issued per year.

 However, the new presidential administration is seeking to curb the H1B visa requirements to make it more difficult for companies to hire foreign workers.
-Proposed by several Republican leaders, the new rules would more than double the minimum salary requirement for H1B workers – currently, to qualify for an H1B visa, a company mist be willing to pay a qualifying worker a minimum salary of $60,000 annually.
+Proposed by several Republican leaders, the new rules would more than double the minimum salary requirement for H1B workers, if the company is an H1B dependent employer.
+An employer is considered to be H1B dependent if more than 15 percent of its workforce is working under an H1B visa.
+Currently, to qualify for an H1B visa, a company mist be willing to pay a qualifying worker a minimum salary of $60,000 annually.
 Under the new regulations, companies would be required to pay a minimum of $130,000 annually.